 - Custom navigation

-- Customer interactivity – contest, live chat, currency conversion, etc.
+- Customer engagement – contest, live chat, currency conversion, etc.

 - Offline storage integration